clauwycuizon/clauwycuizon/_posts/2017-01-19-My-First-Entry.md

 I don’t share umbrellas.
 Sahree.

 I am a people-person.
 If you ask me if what I’ll bring if I’m on an island alone, NEVER MIND.
-I can't live ALONE. =))))
+I cant live ALONE. =))))

 I desire to grow more in the love and grace of our Lord Jesus Christ.
-That is why I enjoy waking up every morning because I get to know Him better everyday through the different ups and downs of my life.
+That is why I enjoy waking up every morning because I get to know Him better everyday.

 And to you who’s reading this, THANK YOU! :P You could be a close friend, a classmate, a friend, a stranger, but I thank you for dropping by and getting curious about me advertising myself (probably in facebook haha)

- Is there anything you've been meaning to do but haven't found the time to do so?
-This is our year!
-Cheers!

- And I’d like to put it here to remind myself: “You always have time, IF YOU MAKE TIME.”
+Cheers to more intentional deeds!
+And I’d like to put it here to remind myself.
+“You always have time, IF YOU MAKE TIME.”

-See you around, Clauwy. <3
+See you around. 